mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

  - `nopython`: Forces all the code to be compiled.
 If there is a problem, a exception is raised.
 Recommended to alwyas have it set to `True`.
  - `parallel`: It will analyze the code and parallelize (multithread) if possible.
     You can also use `prange` instead of `range` to explicitely indicate parallel loops.
     Recommended its use when data is more than 1KB at least.
+Why this can be quicker?
+    This is because when working with big amounts of data stored in RAM, CPU needs to transfer them to its cache in order to perform operations with them.
+Because of this, there might be long waiting times.
+This flag will allow to use multiple threads so that the CPU is performing computations on other data while the memory transfer is being done.
  - `fastmath`: Sacrifice accuracy in exchange of speed
  - `cache`: Cache the compiled function into a file to avoid re-compilating it whenever the program is launched for the first time.